What is a Trading Desk?

 - Related party transaction behavior has been seen that clients are apprehensive of using trading desks since it is fully and sometimes in parts too controlled by third parties.
 These third parties make the use of the internal or sister-company trading desk compulsory.
 This kind of related transactions has resulted in various issues like the client’s finances are not spent as per what he suggested.
 The client’s money must be spent as per his or her requirements and willingness.

 - Clients will have to pay a commission for the services is the other drawback of trading desks.
 These are not free services.
-These services are chargeable and the clients will need to pay commission for trading activities.
+These services are chargeable, and the clients will need to pay a commission for trading activities.

-- Trading Desk is nothing but a desk or a department in a bank or an entity where various types of securities like shares, currencies, bonds, etc. are bought and sold.
+- The trading Desk is nothing but a desk or a department in a bank or an entity where various types of securities like shares, currencies, bonds, etc. are bought and sold.